Welsh Highland Railway: Signalling

+Staff and ticket

-To enter any section of line still controlled by Staff and Ticket, the train crew must obtain permission from Control and the relevant token.
+To enter any section of line still controlled by staff and ticket, the train crew must obtain permission from control and the relevant token.
 Each section of line is a token block section.
-The WHR uses the traditional Staff and Ticket system in which trains can either be issued with the section token staff or a numbered ticket.
+The WHR uses the traditional staff and ticket system in which trains can either be issued with the section token staff or a numbered ticket.
 Tickets allow multiple trains to pass through a section in one direction one-at-a-time.
-The Controller advises the train crew which method they will be using.
+The controller advises the train crew which method they will be using.
 Tickets are kept in a locked box opened by a key on the token staff.
 This means the last train must use the token staff to pass through the section, so it can be used for trains to travel in the opposite direction.
 For additional protection, both the footplate crew and the guard must see the token or ticket before the train can depart.